confluentinc/autogen-kafka/python/packages/exemple/README.md

 ### Common Issues

-1. **Kafka connection failed**:
+1. **Confluent Cloud connection failed**:
+   - Verify your Confluent Cloud API key and secret
+   - Check that your cluster is active and accessible
-   - Ensure Kafka is running: `docker-compose up -d`
+   - Ensure the bootstrap servers URL is correct
+   - Verify your Schema Registry credentials

+2. **Topic not found errors**:
+   - Ensure all required topics are created in Confluent Cloud
-   - Check bootstrap servers in configuration
+   - Check topic names match exactly with configuration
-   - Verify network connectivity
+   - Verify topic permissions for your API key

-2. **GRPC connection failed**:
+3. **Flink SQL job issues**:
+   - Ensure OpenAI connection is properly configured
-   - Ensure GRPC host is running
+   - Check that the Flink job is running and processing messages
-   - Check port availability
+   - Verify OpenAI API key has sufficient credits
+   - Monitor Flink job logs for errors

+4. **Schema Registry errors**:
-   - Verify firewall settings
+   - Verify Schema Registry is enabled in Confluent Cloud
+   - Check Schema Registry API key and secret
+   - Ensure schemas are compatible with message types

-3. **Configuration errors**:
+5. **Configuration errors**:
    - Validate YAML syntax
-   - Check all required fields are present
+   - Check all required fields are present (especially credentials)
-   - Verify topic names are valid
+   - Verify topic names are valid Kafka topic names

 ### Debug Mode